Nirim: History

+Twenty soldiers who took part in the episode, including the platoon commander, were court-martialed and sent to prison, nineteen of whom were given light sentences of up to four years.
+The Israeli appeal court later reduced the sentences of most of the soldiers by half, saying: "At the time there was a general feeling of contempt for the life of Arabs ... and sometimes wanton events occurred in this sphere.
+All this helped create an atmosphere of 'anything goes'.
+The murder, rape and trial were then treated as a state secret in order to avoid embarrassment.

-Nirim remained an Israel Defense Forces (IDF) outpost against the Egyptian army throughout the war.
-After the war, the IDF wanted the site because of its strategic location, while the kibbutzniks wanted to move north, to the line of 200 millimeters of rain a year, so the kibbutz moved some 15 kilometers northeast to its present location, next to the site of an ancient synagogue at Horvat Maon.
+After the war, the IDF wanted the site because of its strategic location, while the kibbutzniks wanted to move north, to the line of 200 millimeters of rain a year, so the kibbutz moved some 12 kilometers northeast to its present location, next to the site of an ancient synagogue at Horvat Maon.

 During the Mapam split of 1952, Moshe Sneh's supporters were banished from the kibbutz.
 Until 1956, it was targeted by Fedayeen attacks from the Gaza Strip.

 Since 2000, Nirim has been hit by Qassam rockets fired from the Gaza Strip.
 After Israel's launching of Operation Cast Lead, in January 2009, most of Nirim's members, as well as other villages near the Gaza Strip, were evacuated.
 Dozens of families from Nirim stayed at kibbutz Mishmar HaEmek in the Jezreel Valley for a month, until the end of the operation.
 On August 26, 2014, on the last day of Operation Protective Edge, the head of security, Ze'ev "Ze'evik" Etzion and the assistant head of security Shachar Melamed, were killed in a rocket attack.
 They were both working with a team of electricians and other kibbutz members, attempting to reinstate the electricity to the community after the high voltage tower that supplied electricity to the whole kibbutz was hit by a rocket earlier the same day.
 The same rocket attack that killed Ze'evik and Shachar, blew off the legs of Gadi Yarkoni, who has since been elected mayor of the Eshkol Regional Council, and currently serving his second term.

+October 2023 Hamas-led attack

+Nirim was one of the Israeli villages attacked by Hamas forces in the October 7 attacks.
+At least five people were killed in the attack and many were injured.
+Some members of the kibbutz were kidnapped to Gaza.
+About seven hours after the forces entered the kibbutz, IDF soldiers killed nine Hamas fighters that were still there.
+The Hamas forces inflicted significant damage upon the kibbutz.
+In response, a crowdfunding initiative was initiated to support the kibbutz's restoration, amassing over half a million shekels within just a few days.